joegodinez/Kodiak-Coders/README.md

 - Store boarding passes, hotels details, etc. to make your get-away as hassle free as possible
 - Share travel logs with others
 - Create, view, and share packing lists for your location
+- Add Google account to automatically add bookings to your calendar

 ### Requirements:
 - Android device running Android 9.0 or greater